openstax/corgi/backend/app/tests/performance/README.md

-Load testing of COPS
+Load testing of CORGI
 ====================

-Load tests for COPS.
+Load tests for CORGI.

 **Warning:** Be very careful before testing any production URLs!
 Speak with your team before doing so.